 Investing In Turnkey Rental Properties

 Let’s say that you had $20,000 to invest.
-Out of the $30,000, $25,000 was put into a rental home and $5,000 was for reserves just in case you had repairs or vacancies to pay for..
+Out of the $30,000, $25,000 was put into a rental home, and $5,000 was for reserves just in case you had repairs or vacancies to pay for.

 Investing In Real Estate Syndications

 The sponsors are the people who are doing the hard work.
-The people responsible for a rental property’s syndication are in charge of everything that would normally fall to the homeowner, like finding tenants and working with the property management team.
+The people responsible for a rental property’s syndication are in charge of everything that would typically fall to the homeowner, like finding tenants and working with the property management team.
 They also oversee any renovations that take place.

 This is an example of how much money you would make if you invested 50,000 dollars into a real estate syndication with a projected 10% return.
 You would make around 5,000 dollars a year, or 400 dollars a month.